Itsme-Parth/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-I push my basic codes into this repository as a part of me, learning Data structures and algorithms.
+List of Data Structure and Algorithm questions practised on various platforms.